-If you’re using WordPress and Seroiusly Simple Podcasting to manage your podcast content and RSS feed then your feed URL will be based on your WordPress site.
+If you’re using WordPress and Seriously Simple Podcasting to manage your podcast content and RSS feed, then your feed URL will be based on your WordPress dashboard.
 You can find this feed URL in your WP-admin dashboard in the Podcast -> Settings -> Feed Details area:

 Again you can right click on the “View feed” link and copy the feed URL or click it and it will open in a new window.

-As with when logging into iTunes you’ll need an iTunes account to log into the Google Play store you’ll need a gmail account of some sort.
-Whether this is a free Gmail account or from the Gsuite corporate variety it doesn’t matter.
+To log into the Google Play store, you’ll need a Gmail email account.
+Whether this is a free Gmail account or from the G-Suite corporate variety it doesn’t matter.

-You can log into the Google Play music store to submit your podcast here: https://play.google.com/music/podcasts/publish
+You can log into the Google Play music store to submit your podcast here.

 Once inside you’ll see a blue buttton near the top right corner of the screen which allows you to “Add Podcast”.
 And you guessed it, doing this will start the process of you submitting your podcast to Google Play.

-Once inside the submission process you’ll next be prompted to enter your podcast RSS feed, which should still be on your computer’s clipboard from where we copied it previous.
+Once you initiate the submission process, you’re prompted to enter your podcast RSS feed.
 Paste it in the field here:

 Remember, your podcast feed URL contains all of the meta information about your show as a whole as well as information about each of the episodes that you publish.
 This is really where your podcast “lives”.